 The campaign started with classic fantasy religions: A Light God and several generic Pantheons.
 The Reformation was represented by different ways of Worship for the Light God.
 Close enough, and since the party did not even have a cleric, it seemed not important to go into more detail.

 However, the players kept asking if this was representing Catholicism and if that was representing Protestantism, and how far the fantasy religion was differing from either, and what the exact differences between them were, so that I finally had to decide between creating deep lore or adopt real life.
-I dropped it and went with real-world-confessions to avoid firstly the confusion, and secondly.
+I dropped it and went with real-world-confessions as the fastest way to avoid confusion and the necessity of creating deep theology.

 The magic-user desired a dog and got one.
 This was very helpful, but got killed in action early on, and he bought a trio of dogs later.
 The dogs have individual stats and specialities (combat, hunting, tracker) and acted on the magic-user’s initiative.
 They got individual stats by breed.

 Initially the party had some luck; one player, a LOT of luck; surviving brushes with death, and the players asked to change characters to maximum HP at every level.
 I allowed it, but in retrospect it has to be said that this makes combat encounters very heavily slanted towards the characters, in addition to their powerful items.
 I would not allow it again, but for this campaign I am rolling with it.

 It is a bother, at least in my mind: Maximum HP makes a lot of difference, they are hardly ever in danger when they fight normal people.